rakazet/os212/links.md

 awesome to learn C. The pages are clean to look, and each explanation has its own examples making it easier for us to learn.
 7. [C Programming Exercises, Practice, Solution](https://www.w3resource.com/c-programming-exercises/)<br>
 The website provides C exercises complete with their solutions.
-An editor is provided so you'll only have to write a code and then it's automatically checked whether you got the correct output.
+An editor is provided so you can check whether you got the correct output.
 The page looks dated but it has hundreds of exercises.
-Stonks.
 8. [Learn-c](https://www.learn-c.org)<br>
 Another website that provides C exercises and their solutions.
 The website looks more modern than the previous one, but it has less exercises.
 Still, I think it's enough to learn the basics of C.